John H. Edelmann

 The Decker Building in New York City is Edelmann's sole surviving monument.

-John H. Edelmann (1852–1900) was a socialist-anarchist who worked as an architect in the office of Alfred Zucker, a successful commercial architect of the 1880s and 1890s in New York City.
+John H. Edelmann (1852 – 1900) was a socialist and anarchist who worked as an architect in the office of Alfred Zucker, a successful commercial architect of the 1880s and 1890s in New York City.
 As an architect, Edelmann's sole surviving monument is the former headquarters of the Decker Brothers Piano Company, the Decker Building (1893), at 33 Union Square West, New York.
 Louis Sullivan was influenced by his work with Edelmann and credits Edelmann's concept of "suppressed function" with the inspiration for his maxim, "Form follows function," a watchword of Modernism.

 As a youth, Edelmann served as an architectural draftsman in his native Cleveland.
 In 1872, he moved to Chicago and was employed by the firm of Burling, Adler, and Co.
 The following year, Edelmann became foreman of William Le Baron Jenney's drafting room.
 It was at this time that he first met the young Louis Sullivan, who was also a draftsman in Jenney's office.
 In 1874, Edelmann formed a partnership with Joseph S. Johnston, who had worked with him as a draftsman at Burling, Adler, & Co.
 That year, the firm was responsible for the design of the Moody Tabernacle Choir, located in Chicago.

 Perhaps prompted by a decline in his Chicago practice and by his father's death, in 1876 Edelmann returned to Cleveland where he was soon employed as a draftsman.
 However, illness led to a hiatus in his architectural career.
-Having regained his health by 1880, Edelmann returned to Chicago, acting as office foreman for Adler, who was now practicing with out his former partner.
+Having regained his health by 1880, Edelmann returned to Chicago, acting as office foreman for Adler, who was now practicing without his former partner.
 In 1881, after insuring that Sullivan would succeed him as Adler's foreman, Edelmann returned once again to Cleveland, where he is said to have designed the pavilion for President Garfield's catafalque.
 In Cleveland, he joined the firm of Coburn & Barnum as foreman and supervisor of construction, "covering ... (their] buildings ... with Sullivanesque ornament.
 There he supervised construction of the Blackstone and the Perkins-Power Blocks (1881) which he may have helped design.
 As architect for J. B. Perkins, Edelmann is credited with the design of the Gilman, Wilshire, Stephens and Widlar Buildings (1882-83), structures conceived in the spirit of the new commercial architecture in Chicago.
 It has been observed that the several buildings he designed for Coburn & Barnum and for Perkins "evolved from polychromatic Victorian toward a Chicago functionalism."
 By 1883, Edelmann had again returned to Chicago where he is said to have helped design the Pullman Building (1884) as an employee of Solon Spencer Beman and where he may have helped to design Sullivan's Auditorium (1886–89).